kevinadrianpl/personal-blog/content/english/post/mitm.md

 ]
 +++

 Man-in-the-middle attacks (MITM) are a type of cybersecurity attack that allows attackers to eavesdrop on the communication between two targets.

-## Attackers take over the Domain Name System (DNS) server that tells your browser where to find websites online.
+## Attackers take over the Domain Name System (DNS) server that tells your browser where to find websites online

 This is when you type a URL into your browser, then the browser goes to a DNS server provided by your ISP that tells your browser where to find the websites.
 If an attacker were to take over the site listing in a DNS server, the DNS record, or the entire DNS server itself, it could re-route you to a different site that looks and acts like the site you wanted to go to.